By Moove In Self Storage

 There a few things you need to know when it comes to safely storing sensitive items like your priceless vinyl record collection, precious photographs and your expensive electronics.
 We will review the steps you can take to help prevent damage and keep your valuables in tip top shape while in your self storage unit.

 First rule of thumb in keeping those old favorite records safe and free from scratches is proper packaging.
 Ideally the original album cover is best.
 However, if you don’t have it, any album sleeve will do.
-If you’re missing some album covers, you can make your own by using heavy poster board or thin cardboard.
+A good vinyl record storage idea if you’re missing some album covers, you can make your own by using heavy poster board or thin cardboard.
 Simply use one of your existing album covers for the size, and fashion your new one(s) to the same shape and size.
 You can cut one large piece and fold it in half, then tape the sides.
 Or, you can cut two pieces, stack them together and tape the two sides and the bottom.
 Both methods work and create a safe pocket for your record to sit in.
 You want to make sure each album has its own cover.
 If albums are kept together with nothing in between, they will likely scratch over time due to shifting inside the sleeve when handling.

 Next item to know is how to store them.
 Be sure you stand them upright like books to prevent them from warping.
 Never stack them on top of each other.
 You can store them inside storage totes or boxes for added protection, but remember to keep them upright.